Understanding agentic AI: A future-ready guide for HR leaders

 Maintaining trust and engagement

 The more decisions agents make, the more important it is to maintain employee trust.
-People need to understand when they are dealing with AI, what the agent is doing, and how they can challenge or override it.
+People need to understand when they are dealing with an AI agent, what the agent is doing, and how they can challenge or override it.
 If these boundaries are not clear, employees may become frustrated or anxious - especially if something goes wrong.

-To build trust, organisations should be transparent about where AI is used and give employees the chance to provide feedback.
+To build trust, organisations should be transparent about where AI models are used and give employees the chance to provide feedback.
 Internal communications should highlight how AI supports, not replaces, human judgement.
 Training managers and support staff to explain AI decisions and handle escalations will also help.
-In sensitive areas like performance management or pay, maintaining a human touch remains essential.
+In sensitive areas like performance management or pay, maintaining human oversight remains essential.

 Agentic AI has the potential to transform HR and payroll – not just by improving efficiency, but by enabling new strategies and operating models.
 But to realise these benefits, organisations must balance innovation with ethical governance and people-first design.